partheseas/gardens/readme.md

 what you are timing, and `timeEnd` should be called once the task has been completed with the same name.
 The time taken to complete the task will then be logged up to 1/1,000,000,000th of a second.

-It should be noted that `time` also returns a Timer object, which has a method `.end`, that can also be called to log the end time if you'd rather keep track of the timer itself than the name/symbol.

 ### count
 Takes a String, Symbol, or undefined as an argument, and then logs how many times `count`